How To Find The Right Partner For Your Business Acquisition Journey

 Risk (again)

-While having someone to share in some of the risk could be seen as a good thing, it could also be risky to entangle yourself with another person’s financial history.
+While having someone to share in some of the risks could be seen as a good thing, it could also be risky to entangle yourself with another person’s financial history.
 You don’t want to go into business with someone and find out they have a blemish on their credit history that might come back to haunt you.

 Giving Up Ownership

 Some partners agree to an “eat what you kill” model, where each person takes home the profits that he or she earns.
-In an industry like home services, this type of arrangement might lead to each partner taking a percentage of the profit for any new business they generate.
+In an industry like home services, this arrangement might lead to each partner taking a percentage of the profit for any new business they generate.

 Other partners may choose to just take an equal share of what the company brings in.